 August 2018: Shooting of Unarmed Black Man by Albany Police Detective James Olsen

 On August 20, 2018, an Albany grocery store owner called the police on Ellazar Williams, a store customer, after an argument followed by a minor disturbance.
 When police arrived, they drew their guns and ordered Mr. Williams to stop.
 Williams fled, and the police fired two shots — one of which permanently paralyzed Williams from the chest down.

-The Albany police officer who fired the shot that paralyzed Williams was investigated, and he was eventually cleared of wrongdoing by a grand jury.
+The Albany police officer, James Olsen, who fired the shot that paralyzed Williams was investigated, and he was eventually cleared of wrongdoing by a grand jury.
 Despite this, he retired on January 4, 2019.
 Charges against Williams were dropped four days later, and he filed a federal civil rights lawsuit against the Albany police.
 In August 2019 the lawsuit was expanded to include the City of Albany.